egberts/egberts.github.io-src/content/articles/exim4-router-local-part-subaddressing.md

 this as painless as possible.

-You want to give out fancy but DIFFERENT email addresses to everyone but use only one account to get them all?
+You want to give out fancy but DIFFERENT email addresses to everyone, but use only one account to get them all?

 Fancy emails like: